 - Medications may be used to regulate your heartbeat.
 The most common types of medications for the treatment of arrhythmia are antiarrhythmic drugs, calcium channel blockers, beta blockers and anticoagulants.

-- Cardiac ablation surgery is an outpatient procedure that can potentially cure certain arrhythmias.
+- Cardiac ablation surgery is an outpatient minimally invasive procedure that can potentially cure certain arrhythmias.
 A physician uses a catheter through a vein or artery in the leg to reach the heart and destroy the tissue in the area of the heart that is not performing properly.
+Electrophysiologists at Rush are leaders in the use of ablation to treat arrhythmias and were the first in Chicago to do cardiac ablation using the Sensei Robotic Catheter, a system that enables them to treat abnormal heart rhythms with greater precision.

 Why choose Rush for arrhythmia care